cyruszzhou/personalized_classifier_tryout/roadmap.md

 # Proposal for Rule Initialization and Adjustment for Sensitive File Detection and Group Recommendation in Cloud Storage

 ## Motivation:
-Modifying the existing classifier for different users (i.e., different decision trees) poses a constrained scope problem.
-Furthermore, the adjustments to the branches are nebulous, as they need to be defined for each feature extracted.
-Current XGBoost trees seem to lack precision, akin to a "throwing spaghetti at the wall to see what sticks" strategy, raising questions about their interpretability.
-[Complete with further challenges associated with XGBoost.]
+Adjusting the existing classifier to accommodate varying user needs (i.e., different decision trees) presents a problem of limited applicability, as it is impractical to create unique models for each user's individual preferences.
+Moreover, the quantification of adjustments to the branches is undefined, necessitating case-by-case calibration based on each feature extracted.
+The current application of XGBoost trees seems to operate on a trial-and-error basis, akin to "throwing spaghetti at the wall to see what sticks".
+This approach obscures interpretability, inhibiting understanding of which factors most significantly contribute to the sensitivity prediction.
+Additionally, XGBoost’s sensitivity to hyperparameters and the potential for overfitting due to its complexity exacerbates these challenges, leaving room for inaccuracies and an over-reliance on certain features.
+The lack of innate support for reinforcement learning in tree-based models further limits its capacity for continuous learning and real-time adaptation.

+Further complicating the situation, we find challenges when considering more data-intensive machine learning methods such as multi-layer perceptrons (MLP).
+These methods, while powerful, are notoriously data-hungry.
+They require massive amounts of data to perform accurately, which may prove impractical or even impossible when relying on user studies for data collection.
+Conducting studies that yield data on a scale sufficient for MLP methods is resource-intensive, both in terms of time and cost.

+Moreover, the need for large volumes of data may also infringe on user privacy and raise ethical concerns.
+Users might be uncomfortable with their sensitive files being used on such a large scale, even if the data is anonymized and secured.
+This introduces a barrier to gathering sufficient data for MLP or other data-intensive methods to be effectively utilized.

-We propose a two-phase solution to overcome these challenges: The Initialization Phase and the Reinforcement Learning Phase.
+To address these challenges, we propose a structured, two-pronged approach: The Initialization Phase and the Reinforcement Learning Phase.
+This approach aims to enhance model performance by embedding rule-based learning, bringing a balance between interpretability and prediction power, and adapting to user feedback in real-time for continuous improvement.

 ## A. Initialization Phase